 - Avoid taking photos with a flash camera.
 Disable a flash so that you don’t irritate the gorillas.

 There are 19 gorilla families in Bwindi Impenetrable National Park.
-These families are a combination of all gorilla roups in Buhoma Sector, Ruhija Region plus Nkuringo sector and Rushaga southern sector of Bwindi forest.
+These families are a combination of all the four gorilla trekking sector of Bwindi.
+The four regions of Bwindi include Buhoma Sector, Ruhija Region, Nkuringo sector and Rushaga southern sector of Bwindi forest.